-Rabbi Steven Greenberg works part-time as Eshel’s co-director and part-time faculty member of the Shalom Hartman Institute of North America.
+Rabbi Steven Greenberg is the founding director of Eshel and works on special projects and development.
+He is also a faculty member of the Shalom Hartman Institute of North America.
 He is the author of the groundbreaking book, Wrestling with God & Men: Homosexuality in the Jewish Tradition (University of Wisconsin Press, 2004), which won the Koret Book Award for Philosophy and Thought.
 He lives with his partner Steven Goldstein and his daughter Amalia in Boston.
 Contact Steve at Steve@eshelonline.org.

 Chavie Weisberger grew up in a Chassidic community in Monsey, NY.
 She is a queer single mother of 3 delightful children.
 A member of the Eshel community since 2012, Chavie runs groups and assists with special projects.
 She concurrently serves as Community Engagement Associate at Footsteps – a non-profit where she works towards building a network of those who have made the transition out of ultra-Orthodoxy and are looking to be connected with the other like-minded individuals.
 Contact Chavie at email@example.com.

 Dr. Saundra Sterling Epstein (Sunnie) is a well known Jewish educator who has worked in many venues and around many topics of Jewish Learning as well as education in general.
 Within that work, Sunnie has always been an advocate for inclusion of all members of our Jewish community, including our LGBT members, and has taught extensively about that inclusion from a Jewish text informed perspective.
 Sunnie and her husband Ken are also the parents of four amazing children, two of whom happen to be gay.
 Sunnie worked with her daughter Rachie and her “Rav Steve” Greenberg to help create a beautiful ceremony to join Rachie and Liz together as life partners this past June.